 A time came in my Christian walk when I knew that I needed to trade in my glasses for a cape.

 This was one of the hardest things I’ve ever done.
 To be honest, I was comfortable in my glasses.
 The cape was scary.
-People don’t pay attention to a man in glasses, but a man walking around in tights and cape… that we notice.
+People generally don’t pay attention to a man in glasses, but a man walking around in tights and cape… that we notice.

 But here’s the truth that we must recognize as children of God: